*Stock trading, countries: UK only.

 What to keep in mind

-If you are an active trader it is important to be aware of Pattern Day Trading rules and keep a count of the number of day trades you have performed.
+• If you are an active trader it is important to be aware of Pattern Day Trading rules.